Spunchkin/Cheezit/README.md

 ## Listen Up
-Sorry i havent updated in a while, had final exams, then got sick asf, will hopefully get finished by 16/12/2023, i plan to add customized sorting, and a permanent type of settings system.
+Sorry i havent updated in a while, had final exams, then got sick asf, will hopefully get finished by a couple days (stated on 16/12/2023) because i plan to work on some other projects as well, i plan to add customized sorting, and a permanent type of settings system.